thecapacity/ExData_Plotting2/README.md

     * Construct the plot and save it to a PNG file.

     * Create a separate R code file (plot1.R, plot2.R, etc.) that constructs the corresponding plot, i.e. code in plot1.R constructs the plot1.png plot.
-Your code file should include code for reading the data so that the plot can be fully reproduced.
-You should also include the code that creates the PNG file.
-Only include the code for a single plot (i.e. plot1.R should only include code for producing plot1.png)
+The code file will include code for reading the data so that the plot can be fully reproduced.
+I will  also include the code that creates the PNG file. _e.g.
+I will only include the code for a single plot (i.e. plot1.R should only include code for producing plot1.png)_

     * Upload the PNG file on the Assignment submission page